Common Challenges When Working with APIs and How to Overcome Them

 The Challenge:

 APIs often return data in formats like JSON or XML.
-Parsing this data into a usable format can be tricky, especially if the structure is complex or inconsistent.
+Parsing this data can become challenging, especially if the structure is complex or inconsistent.

 How to Overcome It:

-- Validate API Responses: Check the structure of the API response to ensure it matches the expected format.
-Use tools like JSON Schema to validate data.
+- Validate Responses: Check the API response structure against the documentation to ensure it matches your expectations.

 7. Latency and Performance Bottlenecks